Kria™ KR260 Robotics Starter Kit

 • Connect P1 on the Test Pmod of Board2 to Channel2 of the oscilloscope - Monitors PTP clock on Board2

-• There are also additional signals exposed to the test Pmod if you wish to observe them with additional oscilloscope channels:
+• There are also additional signals exposed to the test Pmod if you want to observe them with additional oscilloscope channels:

 pmod